Simge-0/Data_Analysis_Project_My_Masters_Thesis_On_Extreme_Heat_and_Mortality_in_Spain/README.md

 ## Data Scale

-The project integrates multiple data sources and produces a final panel dataset of approximately:
+The project integrates multiple data sources and produces a final panel dataset of:
 - ~400,000+ rows (observations)
 - 165 columns (variables)
 The final dataset is structured as a panel at the region × month × age × sex level.